-October 17th marks Black Poetry Day, a day to honor African American poets, both past and present and recognize their contributions to literature.
-Today we are celebrating Black Poetry Day by shining a spotlight on a few contemporary Black woman poets.
+African American poets, both past and present, have made important contributions to American literature.
+This Black History Month we are shining a spotlight on a few contemporary Black woman poets whose artistry inspires us.
 Each of these poets brings their unique experiences of womanhood, culture, and race to their works, creating beautiful and poignant poetry.
 Check them out below!

 Amanda S. C. Gorman is an American Black woman poet and activist.
 She is the youngest inaugural poet in U.S. history, as well as an award-winning writer and cum laude graduate of Harvard University, where she studied Sociology.
 Her work focuses on issues of oppression, feminism, race, and marginalization, as well as the African diaspora.